Sleepover (film): Box office

 The film underperformed, opening at #10 in the box office with $4.2 million.
 The film would later make $9.4 million in the United States and $712,563 internationally, resulting in a $10,148,953 gross worldwide, on a $10 million budget.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 15% based on 101 reviews, with an average rating of 3.7/10.
+On Rotten Tomatoes, the film has an approval rating of 15% based on 99 reviews, with an average rating of 3.7/10.
 The site's critics' consensus reads, "Tween girls will enjoy this sugar coated fluff, but others will find Sleepover a snooze."
-On Metacritic the film has a score of 33% based on reviews from 29 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a score of 33% based on reviews from 29 critics, indicating "generally unfavorable reviews".

+Kevin Thomas of the Los Angeles Times called it "a skillfully made teen comedy with [such] an endearing sensibility", praising Elisa Bell's screenplay for having "a sturdy, dynamically structured context" for the hijinks, and Joe Nussbaum's direction for maintaining "a high-spirited, exhilarating pace" while giving his main cast more dimension.
+Sean Axmaker of the Seattle Post-Intelligencer wrote: "For all of the fantasy elements that might make an adult uneasy, "Sleepover" empowers its 14-year-olds and comes through with a Cinderella story sure to charm every girl who isn't part of the cool clique."
+Bill Beyrer of CinemaBlend called it "a nice lighthearted piece of entertainment" that mothers with young daughters should see together.
+Sid Smith of the Chicago Tribune critiqued that the film is "a sweet, effective installment, an often bright and efficient repository for the slapstick laughs and cutesy sentiments so beloved by this age group", commending the filmmakers for creating "amusing original touches" to the girls' scavenger hunt hijinks and adding a "perfect dosage of adolescent moralisms" for the audience.